duarteocarmo/automation-post/report-automation-part-1.md

 (If you have trouble adding a tag to your notebook, visit [this link](https://papermill.readthedocs.io/en/latest/usage-parameterize.html#notebook))

-The cell with the `parameters` tag, will basically allow you to run this notebook from another python script, while feeding the `filename` variable, any value you would like.
+The cell with the `parameters` tag, will allow you to run this notebook from another python script while feeding the `filename` variable, any value you would like.

 Now that we have everything in place, let's generate a report for a new `february_sales.xlsx` excel file.